Pinza: Background

-Pinza a massive bay colt standing over 16 hands was sired by Chanteur out of the mare Pasqua.
+Pinza, a massive bay colt standing over 16 hands was sired by Chanteur out of the mare Pasqua.
 He was officially bred by the notable trainer Fred Darling, but the mating which produced Pinza was actually arranged by Pasqua's previous owner, Mrs H. E. Morriss, who sent the mare in foal to the Newmarket sales in December 1949.
 Darling was impressed by Pasqua's pedigree and bought her for 2,000 guineas, acting through a representative as he was out of the country at the time.
 When Darling saw Pasqua, he was not impressed and sold her at a loss, but not before she had produced the colt foal who was later named Pinza.
 As a yearling, the colt was sent to the Newmarket Sales where he was bought for 1,500 guineas by the businessman and hotelier Sir Victor Sassoon.
-Sassoon named the colt after the Ezio Pinza after seeing the singer performing in South Pacific on Broadway.
+Sassoon named the colt after Ezio Pinza after seeing the singer performing in South Pacific on Broadway.

 Chanteur (also known as Chanteur II) was a high class stayer who won the Coronation Cup and ran third in the Prix de l'Arc de Triomphe.
 He was a success at stud, siring the classic winners Cantelo (St Leger Stakes) and Only for Life (2000 Guineas).
 Apart from Pinza, Pasqua produced only one minor winner.

 Pinza was sent into training with Norman Bertie at Newmarket, Suffolk.